Nov 19, 2024

 The import_taxes_amount charge denotes the taxes or levies imposed on goods that are being transported abroad.
 When an item crosses borders, the destination country's government may levy customs charges, taxes, or fees, which are covered by this charge.
 It guarantees that you pay these taxes in advance, preventing delays or extra fees at the time of delivery.

-Inbound Carried Damage
+Inbound Carrier Damage

 The INBOUND_CARRIER_DAMAGE charge on Amazon is incurred when items sent by a seller to an Amazon fulfillment center are damaged during shipment.
 If the damage occurs during transit, the seller may be charged or get an adjustment for the damaged items.
 Responsibility for the damage is determined by whether the seller or Amazon's partnered carrier handled the shipping, which influences whether the seller is compensated or must seek reimbursement.